Children’s Enrichment Center

 • Thanksgiving-food drive for our Weekend Food Bag Program

-• Tour of our food bank/packing of the Weekend Food Bags
+• Tour of our food bank/Packing of Weekend Food Bags

 • Cooking classes